browserengineering/book/book/scripts.md

 #errors { font-weight: bold; color: red; }
 ```

-But even though we tell the user that their comment is too longthe
+But even though we tell the user that their comment is too long the
 user can submit the guest book entry anyway.
 Oops!

 Event defaults